 Many of these concepts contain reifications – we imagine an object, usually a collection of people in some kind of order.
 This order is in turn imagined metaphysically, in terms of shared symbolic units such as “values”, with – often empirically weak and questionable – connections between such values and actual forms of behavior.

 This problem of reification and empirical weakness was already spotted by Simmel, who preferred the active term “sociation” over the nominalization “society”, and I follow him in this preference.
-For sociolinguistics may have a simple three-step methodological program for empirical investigations into “groups” of any kind and configuration.
+For sociolinguistics may have a simple four-step methodological program for empirical investigations into “groups” of any kind and configuration.
 Here it is:

 - Patterns of communication necessarily involve meaningful social relationships as prerequisite, conduit and outcome;